Rammsauer/greenwashing/README.md

     Tyler was a night person.
 He
     sometimes worked as a projectionist.
-    A movie doesn't come in one big reel,
+    A movie doesn't come in one big reel, it's on a few.
+In old theaters, two
 </pre>